gokceuludogan/bouncmpe.github.io/content/undergraduate/overview.en.md

 ---
-title: Program Overview
+title: Overview
-description:
+description: Computer Engineering Undergraduate Program
 metadata: none
-weight: -1
+weight: 1
 ---

 The undergraduate program in Computer Engineering is designed so that students